 Everton in the Community has helped to pioneer a series of programmes to specifically tackle mental health issues among different groups within the local community.

-Working with Mersey Care NHS Trust since 2007, the Club’s official charity has been working with the leading organisation in the provision of mental health care, addiction services and learning disability care to deliver a series of programmes across the North West which reach out to so many individuals in so many ways.
+Working with Mersey Care NHS Trust from 2007, the Club’s official charity collaborated with the leading organisation in the provision of mental health care, addiction services and learning disability care to deliver a series of programmes across the North West which reach out to so many individuals in so many ways.

 In 2008 the partnership introduced Imagine Your Goals, a ground-breaking fitness programme that also offers local people who are living with mental health issues an opportunity to talk about their problems and seek help and support in a familiar environment.